 See the Achievers Dilemma is feeling like whatever you accomplish, it is never enough.
 Even in my first book Be A Badass, I share the tools on how to visualize and achieve, I even reiterate celebrating each accomplishment, however an over achieving mind feels anti-climactic once the achievement is met regardless of the celebration at the end.
 This had been a major struggle for me until I learned how to solve the dips and the heights through methods of centering myself and leaning into desires more than accomplishments.

 Now don't get me wrong, I still focus on achievement, but what I had to learn is how to enjoy the journey more.
-Learning about my Human Design through different coaches I have worked with, I realized one major thing about myself, I don't sit in vision work enough.
+Learning about my Human Design working with Erin Claire Jones, I realized one major thing about myself, I don't sit in vision work enough.
 I had mastered "doing" that I produced half baked visions that still garnered great success, but always left me feeling like something was missing or it was not enough.
 When I realized I was a Manifesting Generator, it made complete sense why I can visualize solutions for other people's challenges, then map out a strategy, and help them execute it, because that is how my mind works.
 When it comes to the vision of my life, business, relationships, and impact I want to leave, I realized I have short cycles with 1 year ahead in mind, and never allowed myself to go further.
 I was suffocating my true vision with short term bursts that never painted the full picture.

 NO WONDER I NEVER FEEL SATISFIED! (slap to forehead)